spotlightpa/poor-richard/content/news/2022-01-31-SPLWOMBLE.md

 +++
 arc-id = "BAOJFL3C2VHDTNDGGCVJMA4O4Y"
-authors = ["Angela Couloumbis", "Joseph N. DiStefano", "Craig R. McCoy"] blurb = "An internal review into PSERS' exaggerated profit figure was presented to board members Monday, but it's unclear if and when the public will learn the results." byline = "Angela Couloumbis of Spotlight PA and Joseph N. DiStefano and Craig R. McCoy of The Inquirer" description = "An internal review into PSERS' exaggerated profit figure was presented to board members Monday, but it's unclear if and when the public will learn the results." image = "external/g8h5znt0ecczsq4m25dy3ybce8.jpeg" image-credit = "TIM TAI / Philadelphia Inquirer" image-description = "PSERS brought in legal assistance as it learned that federal investigators had subpoenaed information about the board’s adoption of a false, unduly high figure for investment returns."
+authors = ["Angela Couloumbis", "Joseph N. DiStefano", "Craig R. McCoy"] blurb = "An internal review of PSERS' exaggerated profit figure was presented to board members Monday, but it's unclear if and when the public will learn the results." byline = "Angela Couloumbis of Spotlight PA and Joseph N. DiStefano and Craig R. McCoy of The Inquirer" description = "An internal review of PSERS' exaggerated profit figure was presented to board members Monday, but it's unclear if and when the public will learn the results." image = "external/g8h5znt0ecczsq4m25dy3ybce8.jpeg" image-credit = "TIM TAI / Philadelphia Inquirer" image-description = "PSERS brought in legal assistance as it learned that federal investigators had subpoenaed information about the board’s adoption of a false, unduly high figure for investment returns."